“Society’s institutions change at a slow pace.”Bud Selig – “For the Good of the Game”

 Questions to Consider When evaluating bends in your Cow Paths as part of your design process:

 - What might be a more efferent way to do this?

-- Is the problem being solved a real issue or hypothetical?
+- Is the problem being solved documented with cases or hypothetical?

 - Is the problem being solved still relevant today?